Apply Now for 2024

-Our students arrive on campus from all over the world, representing different ethnic and cultural backgrounds.
-That diversity makes our classrooms rich and dynamic, with perspectives and experiences that cross generations and borders.
-Our students graduate with the skills needed for a variety of areas, including international and governmental affairs, advocacy work, policy and project development, foreign service, international non-governmental organizations, international development and further graduate study.
+Our students graduate with the skills needed for a variety of careers, including international and governmental affairs, advocacy work, policy and project development, foreign service, international non-governmental organizations, international development, and further graduate study.

 Our professors are not only scholars, they've also held leadership positions in governmental and non-governmental agencies.
 They’re activists in fields such as development, regional conflicts, refugees, law, human rights, environmental protection, and indigenous rights.